paluh/purescript-generic-read-example/README.md

-I was asked about trivial example of `purescript-generics` usage: how to create `genericRead` function which can parse `String` and create value of type `a`.
-We assume that given datatype has all constructors of kind `*` (so it constructors don't take any parameters).
+I was asked about an example of `purescript-generics` usage:

+How to create `genericRead` function which can parse `String` and create value of type `a` if we assume that given datatype has all constructors of kind `*` (so it constructors don't take any parameters)?

 This repo is my answer to this question.
-As you can see the meat of the answer is pattern matching on signature value (`SigProd _ cs`) and usage of `fromSpine` function.
+As you can see the meat of the answer is pattern matching on signature value (`SigProd _ cs`) and usage of `fromSpine` function on constructed `GenericSpine` value (I mean `SProd` call).
 Nothing really complicated (rest of the code cleanups constructors' names and makes string comparison):

 ```purescript
   genericRead :: forall a.
 Generic a => String -> Proxy a -> Maybe a